djskipe/PacketTracerNoLoginScript/README.md

 2) Download my script and save it in desktop

-3) Open Powershell with administrator in desktop and write the command in part 4
+3) Open Powershell with administrator in desktop and write

 4)             .\blocca_e_avvia_packet_tracer.ps1